Preprocessing-of-Concrete-Image-for-SHM/Guideline-for-Pre-processing-Concrete-Surface-Images-for-Structural-Health-Monitoring-/README.md

    git clone https://github.com/YourUsername/Concrete-SHM-Preprocessing.git

    cd Concrete-SHM-Preprocessing

    pip install -r requirements.txt

 For Colab users: simply open the provided notebook and follow the step-by-step instructions.

 6. Citation

 If you use this dataset or code in your research, please cite as follows:

      @dataset {Asgarinejad2025,

-     author       = {Mahdi Asgarinejad and Milad F. Farahani and Maryam Bitaraf and A. Ramezanianpour}, title        = {Guidelines for Pre-processing Concrete Surface Images for SHM}, year         = {2025},
+     author       = {Mahdi Asgarinejad and Milad F. Farahani and Maryam Bitaraf and A. Ramezanianpour},

+     title        = {Guidelines for Pre-processing Concrete Surface Images for SHM},

+     year         = {2025},

      publisher    = {University of Tehran},

      URL          = {https://github.com/...}}

 A DOI will be added upon Zenodo release.

 7. License

 This project is released under the License with institutional approval by the University of Tehran.
 See “LICENSE” for details.

 8. Acknowledgments

 Thanks to Prof. Elias Ebrahimzadeh, Mr. Mohammad Javad Kamrani, and Miss A’zam Zangoie for their contributions to this dataset and code.

 9. References

 Please see the REFERENCES file for full citations.
 The base article for this work is:

-“Asgarinejad M., Bitaraf M., and Ramezanianpour A.M, Color image segmentation based multilevel thresholding for detection of cracks and bug-holes in concrete surface images using optimization methods, Advances in Structural Engineering, Volume ??, Pages ???, DOI: ??.”
+“Asgarinejad M., Bitaraf M., and Ramezanianpour A.M, Color image segmentation based multilevel thresholding for detection of cracks and bug- holes in concrete surface images using optimization methods, Advances in Structural Engineering, Volume ??, Pages ???, DOI: ??.”

 10. Contact

 For questions or collaborations, please contact: Mahdi Asgarinejad - Email: M.Asgarinejad76@ut.ac.ir